lizzieinvancouver/ospree/analyses/cleaning/_cleaningREADME.txt

 8. Remove duplicate lines (with clean_duplicates.R) — this removes duplicate rows which could have been entered due to data being repeated across figures, two people accidentally entering the same paper or a copy/paste mistake.

+From Nacho: The code (1) flags which lines have very similar responses (within 0.25%) to each target line within a block.
+(2) If there are, it will ask if those lines are also similar to the target in response.time.(3) In the end it assigns a value of 1 in to.remove to subsequent lines that are very similar in both response and response.time to the target.
+(For even more details see issue #79.)

 9. Write it all out!